-20 apartments for rent in Minor, Seattle, WA
+20 apartments for rent near Minor, Seattle, WA

 The community of Minor, located in the heart of Seattle, Washington provides a convenient location with an abundance of amenities and attractions nearby.
 The small community is roughly bounded by East Madison Street and Cal Anderson Park to the north, East Yessler Way to the south, Broadway and 12th Avenue South to the west, and 23rd Avenue to the east.